danielesartori/Differential-Evolution/README.md

 - objf_var: struct containing the variables used as input of the objective function to be optimize
 - objf_k: struct containing some constants used as input of the objective function to be optimize and as control for the DE optimization.
 These are objf_k.n_objf_perf (number of performance contributing to the evaluation of the objective function) and objf_k.df_lim (percentage limit of objective function variation for early optimization stop)

-As an alternative to F and CR jDE_best2 has:
+As an alternative to F and CR, jDE_best2 has:
 - Finit: initial value of scale factor
 - CRinit: initial value of crossover rate